-While millions of households are eligible, the number of discounts is limited.
-It’s best to apply early, so you don’t miss out.
+While millions of households are eligible, previously, the number of discounts is limited so you have to apply early, so you don’t miss out.

 The money is paid directly to your energy bill between October and March.

 The energy suppliers fund the scheme.

-Around 2.2 million households in Great Britain can apply for a Warm Home Discount.
+Around 2.2 million households in Great Britain can receive a Warm Home Discount.

 Supplies aren’t able to transfer the Warm Home Discount between each other.

 If you have applied for a Warm Home Discount, you need to stay with your supplier until the payment has been made.
 After this, you can look at switching suppliers without losing money.

-The Warm Home Discount of £140 includes VAT.
-The rebate will show as £133.33 on your energy bill as it’s before VAT, and VAT will get added later.
+The Warm Home Discount of £150 includes VAT.
+The rebate will show as lower on your energy bill as it’s before VAT, and VAT will get added later.